The limestone rock of Kentucky provides the world with two natural wonders: caves and water for Bourbon.

 I visited the rock shop with the most billboards, which was Big Mike’s.
-Big Mike’s rock complex featured two shops, a “mystery house”, and a yard loaded with bins filled with hunks of colored glass.
-The colored glass is pretty to look at, and catches you eyes from the roadside, like tennis ball-sized hunks of rainbow.
+Big Mike’s rock complex featured two shops, a “mystery house”, and a yard loaded with bins filled with chunks of colored glass.
+The colored glass is pretty to look at, and catches your eyes from the roadside, like tennis ball-sized hunks of a rainbow.
 I bought two crystal formations (no clue what they are) from one shop, and various Mammoth Cave souvenirs from the other.

 I visited Cracker Barrel for dinner ordered a half-dozen sides and nearly exploded with excitement over the waitress’ thick Kentucky accent.
 I left a way-too-large tip in appreciation.

 One more night in the Lodge, and I left for New Jersey — a 15-hour ride fueled by Red Bull, candy and Powerman 5000.
 I got back in time to see the sunrise, and then I slept until 4 pm.
 But when I woke, I had some of that fine Jim Beam Maple Bourbon in hot coffee.